MKiperszmid/Tasky/README.md

 # Tasky - Calendar App

-Calendar App intended to portray all the new technologies I learn on a daily basis
+Offline-First Calendar App intended to portray all the new technologies I learn on a daily basis

 ## Authentication Screens
 Login             |  Registration